-- A. Conducting a search of a person, dwelling or personal belonging when an officer lacks probable cause that the person has committed, is about to commit, or is in the process of committing a violation of law. - B. Using pro forma or conclusory language, such as wording which makes claims without supporting evidence, or has little true meaning or importance.
-All supporting details shall be clearly documented for all investigatory stops or detentions; - C. Relying on information known to be materially false or incorrect to justify a warrantless search or to seek a search warrant; - D. Seeking consent to search a motor vehicle unless the officer has a reasonable and articulable suspicion that the search will reveal evidence of a crime.
-Officers will document in writing the basis for this suspicion or other legal authority; - E. Conducting a search of an individual or home based upon consent without first obtaining the approval of a supervisor; - F. Considering any demographic category (i.e., using biased criteria) in determining whether to conduct a search or seek a search warrant, except that officers may rely on a demographic category in a specific suspect description, where the description is from a trustworthy source that is relevant to the locality and time; - G. Basing searches solely on an individual being in the company of other people suspected of criminal activity; - H. Taking any steps, through words or conduct, that would make a person feel he/she is required to authorize consent to search; - I. Officers shall not search or physically examine a transgender or intersex person for the sole purpose of determining the person's genital status.
-If the person's genital status is unknown, it may be determined during conversations with the person, and/or by reviewing other available records in order to make a good faith determination.
+- A. Conducting a search of a person, dwelling or personal belonging when an officer lacks probable cause to believe that the person has committed, is about to commit, or is in the process of committing a violation of law and evidence of a crime will be found. - B. Using pro forma or conclusory language, such as wording which makes claims without supporting evidence, or has little true meaning or importance.
+All supporting details shall be clearly documented for all investigatory stops or detentions.
+Examples of pro forma or conclusory language are "the suspect was frisked for officer safety," or "the suspect was detained based upon reasonable suspicion;" - C. Using or relying on information known to be materially false or incorrect to justify a warrantless search or to seek a search warrant, and in stating the reason for the search to the person who has an expectation of privacy over the area searched," - D. Seeking consent to search a motor vehicle unless the officer has a reasonable and articulable suspicion that the search will reveal evidence of a crime.
+Officers will document in writing the basis for this suspicion or other legal authority; - E. Conducting a search of an individual or home based upon consent without first obtaining the approval of a Supervisor;

+- F. Considering any demographic category (i.e., using biased criteria) in determining whether to conduct a search or seek a search warrant, except that officers may rely on a demographic category in a specific suspect description, from a victim or a witness, where the description is from a trustworthy source that is relevant to the locality and time, and then only in combination with other detailed descriptors; - G. Basing searches solely on an individual being in the company of other people suspected of criminal activity; - H. Taking any steps, through words or conduct, that would make a person feel he/she is required to authorize consent to search; - I. Officers shall not search or physically examine any person for the sole purpose of determining which genitalia they possess.
+If the person's gender or status is unknown, it may be determined during conversations with the person, and/or by reviewing other available records in order to make a good faith determination.

-V. SEARCHES WITH A WARRANT
+VI.
+SEARCHES WITH A WARRANT